iotaledger/bee-rfcs/text/0030-protocol-messages.md

 The `Message` trait is protocol agnostic and only provides serialization and deserialization to and from byte buffers.
-It should not be used as is but rather be paired with a higher layer - like a type-length-value encoding - and as such does not provide any safety check on inputs/outputs.
+It should not be used as is but rather be paired with a higher layer - like a type-length-value encoding - and as such does not provide any bounds check on inputs/outputs buffers.

 ```rust
 /// A trait describing the behavior of a message.